SSierraAl/SMI-ParticleSegmentation/README.md

 4. Push to the branch: `git push origin feature-name`.
 5. Open a pull request.

-Please see the `CONTRIBUTING.md` file for more details.

 ## **License**

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.